2023 Porsche Cayenne Coupe Turbo / Turbo S Review, Pricing, and Specs

 Pricing and Which One to Buy

-We’re very fond of the normal Cayenne, which comes standard with a 12.3-inch touchscreen, a 10-speaker stereo, and a Wi-Fi hotspot—among other popular equipment—and our preferred configuration would expand upon that with thoughtful options.
+We’re very fond of the normal Cayenne Coupe Turbo, which comes standard with a 12.3-inch touchscreen, a 10-speaker stereo, and a Wi-Fi hotspot—among other popular equipment—and our preferred configuration would expand upon that with thoughtful options.

 Engine, Transmission, and Performance

 The Cayenne Coupe Turbo tears a hole through the atmosphere courtesy of a 541-hp twin-turbocharged 4.4-liter V-8 engine that makes 567 pound-feet of torque.
-The Cayenne Coupe Turbo S E-Hybrid uses that powerplant plus a 134-hp electric motor to increase its combined output to 670 horsepower and 663 pound-feet of torque.
-Porsche’s quick-acting eight-speed automatic with manual shifting handles gear changes for both drivetrains The Cayenne Turbo rides on standard 21-inch wheels with a staggered setup, meaning its rear wheels and tires are wider than the front.
-Like the square-back Cayenne Turbo SUV, the Coupe’s handling is precise and agile, and the ride it delivers is composed.
+The Cayenne Coupe Turbo S E-Hybrid supplements that powerplant with a 134-hp electric motor to increase its combined output to 670 horsepower and 663 pound-feet.
+The new Turbo GT isn’t as powerful as the Turbo E-Hybrid, but it’s more focused on performance with its 631-hp twin-turbo V-8, massive brakes, uniquely tuned suspension, and various lightweight components.
+In our testing, it blasted to 60 mph in just 2.8 seconds, making it the quickest SUV we’ve ever tested.
+Porsche’s quick-acting eight-speed automatic transmission handles gear changes for both drivetrains.
+The Cayenne Turbo rides on standard 21-inch wheels with a staggered setup, meaning its rear wheels and tires are wider than the front.
+Like the squareback Cayenne Turbo SUV, the Coupe’s handling is precise and agile, and the ride it delivers is composed.
+The Turbo GT features the lowest ride height of the three models on offer, and its standard 22-inch wheels are wrapped in the stickiest tires.
 When we first sampled the Cayenne Turbo Coupe, we compared its handling with that of a big sports sedan.
 Driving enthusiasts will appreciate its eager and athletic nature.

 Towing and Payload Capacity

-The Cayenne Turbo has a lot of towing power, with 7716 pounds of max trailering capacity.
+The Cayenne Coupe Turbo has a lot of towing power, with 7716 pounds of max trailering capacity.

 Fuel Economy and Real-World MPGe

-The Cayenne Turbo E-Hybrid is the thriftiest of the two powertrains, earning a combined city and highway rating of 18 MPGe.
-It also has an all-electric range of 12 miles.
-The gas-only Cayenne Coupe Turbo gets an estimated 15 mpg city and 19 mpg highway fuel rating by the EPA.
+The Cayenne Coupe Turbo E-Hybrid is the thriftiest of the three powertrains, earning a combined city and highway rating of 18 MPGe.
+It also has an all-electric range of 15 miles.
+The gas-only Cayenne Coupe Turbo gets an estimated 15 mpg city and 20 mpg highway fuel rating by the EPA, while the Turbo GT barely lags behind with an estimated 14 mpg city and 19 mpg highway.
 Despite its unimpressive highway number, the plug-in hybrid is the most eco-friendly option for folks who live in urban areas.
 For more information about the Cayenne Turbo Coupe’s fuel economy, visit the EPA’s website.